 Apparently eating a bowl of custard for dessert isn’t seen as socially acceptable behaviour.
-We were as shocked as you when we found out!
+I was as shocked as you when I found out!

 But there is a loophole!
 Top with sugar, caramelise to a golden crisp shell and you have yourself a decadent, sophisticated dessert, acceptable anywhere from the dinner table to a 3 Michelin star restaurant!